-If you've got a disc-braked road bike and want easily-set-up electronic shifting and don't mind being a sprocket behind the bleeding edge, then this combination of SRAM's eTap wireless shifting and hydraulic disc brakes has your name on it.
+If you've got a disc-braked road bike, want easily-set-up electronic shifting and don't mind being a sprocket behind the bleeding edge, then this combination of SRAM's original 11-speed eTap wireless shifting and hydraulic disc brakes has your name on it.

 The eTap HRD groupset uses the same derailleurs as the regular eTap (see below) but the brake levers are different.
 The hoods are smaller than the company’s previous hydraulic brake levers which got a fair bit of flak for their size, so SRAM has addressed this and the result is a more aesthetically pleasing brake lever.
 The new hood is taller than regular eTap but only but a small amount.

 Both the reach point and bite point can be easily adjusted so you can customise the feeling of the brake levers.
 New one-piece flat mount brake calipers save weight and they manage heat better than the previous design.
 And the rotors now get rounded edges.

 The price above links to an offer for the brakes, gears and shifters.
 You'll also need:

 RRP £2,060 (complete SRAM Red groupset with eTap shifting)

-Red eTap is the electronic version of SRAM’s top-level groupset, the first wireless shifting system on the market.
-The range comprises two shifters, a front derailleur and a rear derailleur, each powered by its own battery, plus the option of satellite shifters, called Blips, that are powered by what’s called a BlipBox.
+Red eTap was the electronic version of SRAM’s top-level groupset, the first wireless shifting system on the market.
+The range comprised two shifters, a front derailleur and a rear derailleur, each powered by its own battery, plus the option of satellite shifters, called Blips, that are powered by what’s called a BlipBox.

 When we say ‘wireless’, that means there are no cables between the shifters and the mechs, and there’s no cable between the two mechs either.
 The components communicate with one another using SRAM’s own communication protocol, not ANT+ or Bluetooth, and the brand doesn’t believe that system is susceptible either to interference or to deliberate hacking.
 The only wires visible are those running from the Blips to the main shifter body, however, they're covered completely by the bar tape.